exakat/exakat-docs/Reference/Rules/Structures/MissingParenthesis.rst

 Missing Parenthesis
 +++++++++++++++++++

-  Add parenthesis to those expressions to prevent bugs.
-In these expressions, the code is legit, but it might be not readable for a developer.
+  Adding parenthesis to addition expressions make them more readable and to prevent bugs.

+In the expressions below, the code is legit, although it is prone to misunderstanding.

 .. code-block:: php